KohoVolit/legislative-openness-data-explorer-texts/en/good-practices/examples/dominican-republic-uruguay-suriname-ecuador-bungeni.md

-# Dominican republic, Uruguay, Suriname and Ecuador have been testing 'Bungeni' for managin legilsative information
+# Dominican Republic, Uruguay, Suriname and Ecuador have been testing 'Bungeni' for managing legislative information

 Parliamentary chambers in the Dominican Republic, Uruguay, Suriname and Ecuador have been testing Bungeni, which is a suite of open source applications for managing legislative information in XML following the Akoma Ntoso standard, and may use Bungeni to support their legislative information management needs.